Ron5474/docuxtract/README.md

 # PDF to JSON WebApp

 A sleek and simple web application that allows users to upload PDF files and returns their contents in structured JSON format.
+Made in 72 hours for the Bootdev 2025 Hackathon

 🔗 **Live Site**: [pdf.johnnybravoscloud.com](https://pdf.johnnybravoscloud.com)